 We have our own blacksmithing forge on the Freeport campus, at which ninth graders spend a quarter becoming familiar with the craft.
-A few years ago, a student was inspired to create the video below.

 Each month our students open a new window on the world